Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 Navigating Low Appraisals in Connecticut

 In real estate transactions, appraisals are vital.
 They determine a property’s market value.
 If an appraisal is lower than expected, it can cause challenges for buyers and sellers.
-Knowing how to handle these situations is key for successful negotiations and agreements.
+Knowing how to handle these situations is key to successful negotiations and agreements.

 Options When the Appraisal is Below the Offer Price